reaktivity/nukleus-http.spec/src/main/scripts/org/reaktivity/specification/nukleus/http/streams/rfc7230/README.md

 - request.with.fragmented.content.flow.controlled
   - use low level request.fragmented.with.content.length with high level message.format/request.with.content.length with server initial window property (done)
 - request.with.upgrade.and.data (server only, but should add client case too, )
-  - parameterised initial window for high-level server, and low-level server for client case
+  - use connection.management/upgrade.request.and.response.with.data (parameterised initial window for high-level server, and low-level server for client case, added data flow in both directions)
 - response.with.upgrade.and.data
   - parameterised initial window for low-level client, and high-level client for client case
 - response.first.fragment.maximum.headers (client only)